Skip to main content

 Biosketch

-Dr. Dario Rodrigues is an Assistant Professor of Thermal Oncology Physics at the University of Maryland and was recently elected Councilor of Engineering/Physics of the Society for Thermal Medicine.
+Dr. Dario Rodrigues is an Assistant Professor of Thermal Oncology Physics at the University of Maryland, Councilor of Engineering/Physics of the Society for Thermal Medicine, and Chair of the Thermal Medicine Standards Committee of the American Society of Mechanical Engineers.

 Research/Clinical Keywords

-Radiofrequency/microwave hyperthermia, hyperthermia treatment planning, microwave radiometry, multiphysics mathematical modeling, thermoregulation of blood perfusion, magnetic nanoparticle hyperthermia, MR-guided focused ultrasound
+Radiofrequency/microwave hyperthermia, hyperthermia treatment planning, microwave radiometry, multiphysics mathematical modeling, thermoregulation of blood perfusion, magnetic nanoparticle hyperthermia, MR-guided thermal therapies

 Highlighted Publications